Students

 • Desired Employment: Academia, Industry

-• Advisor(s): Prof. Bernard Martin
+• Advisor(s): Prof. Oshin Tyagi

 • Advisor(s): Prof. Leia Stirling

-Wu, Man I
+Wu, Man I (Maggie)

-• Area of Interest:
+• Area of Interest: Lower-body exoskeletons, human-robot interaction, robotics

-• Advisor(s):
+• Advisor(s): Prof. X. Jessie Yang

 Zhang, Qiaoning

-• Area of Interest: Human-Computer Interaction, Human-Centered Design, UX Research, Self-Driving Vehicles
+• Area of Interest: Human-Computer Interaction, Human Centered Design, UX Research, Self-Driving Vehicles

-• Advisor(s): Prof. Lionel Robert Jr., Prof. Jessie Yang
+• Advisor(s): Prof. X. Jessie Yang

 Former Students of The Center for Ergonomics